At many colleges, students need to begin planning in the fall for the big move.

 In a previous post, I’ve covered the positives and negatives of moving off-campus.
 If your college student is ready to go, here are some things you need to know.

 Colleges have different policies Some colleges, particularly large universities, don’t guarantee housing after freshman year.
-Their on-campus housing lotteries can take place as early as the fall semester, which means a student knows before the holidays whether she’s moving off-campus.
-(Yes, your freshman will choose whom to live with for sophomore year after barely getting to know his roommate or establishing a group of friends.)
+Their on-campus housing lotteries can take place as early as the fall semester, which means a student knows before the holidays whether they’re moving off-campus.
+(Yes, your freshman will choose whom to live with for sophomore year after barely getting to know their roommate or establishing a group of friends.)

 Other schools require students to use college housing at least through their second year, or strongly encourage it, theorizing that living on-campus longer supports academic success.